homestar92/ring-lardner-transcriptions/The Jade Necklace.md

 So that’s the last I saw of him for a month.
 Day before yesterday he got home and the first thing he asked me was to get a hold of Wallace again.
 So when Wallace came in, he says: “Wallace,” he said, ‘I want to get your permission to not use your name in connection with that picture.”

-“But as I told you before, Mr. Bauer,” said Wallace, ‘“everybody knows I wrote ‘Harridan’ and if you call your picture ‘Harridan,’ people will naturally think of me.”
+“But as I told you before, Mr. Bauer,” said Wallace, “everybody knows I wrote ‘Harridan’ and if you call your picture ‘Harridan,’ people will naturally think of me.”

-“We're not going to call it ‘Harridan,’” says L. N. calling it ‘The Jade Necklace.’ ”
+“We're not going to call it ‘Harridan,’” says L. N. calling it ‘The Jade Necklace.’”

 Wallace and I were both goggle-eyed.